 I was a member of the Young Farmers Club of Ulster and played rugby for Larne RFC 1st XV.
 I now enjoy watching sport, cycling and taking long country walks with my family and relaxing with the odd glass of red wine.
 I also assist my parents on their farm enterprise.

-In the NI Assembly, I serve on the Justice Committee as well as being my Party’s nominated member of the Northern Ireland Assembly Business Trust.
+In the NI Assembly, I served on the Justice Committee as well as being my Party’s nominated member of the Northern Ireland Assembly Business Trust.